Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 ## Financial sponsers (Donate)

 - Shaghayegh Rahmani (Melanee)
-- Dr Zohre Akbari
+- Dr. Zohre Akbari
-- Unkown sponser
-- Unkown sponser
+- Hassan Ghaed
-- Unkown sponser
+- 4 Unkown sponsers

 If you would like to support this project financially, you can use this link: